ystxn/blog/content/blog/2020-03-16-gatsby-tags.md

     `
 ```

-## 5. Generate the per-tag pages to display all posts under that tag
+## 5. Generate the per-tag pages to display all posts under each tag
 * Edit `gatsby-node.js`
 * First, collate the tags in the existing logic traversing pages
 ```javascript